 Linking UPP and Efficiencies

 It is not generally meaningful to assess upward pricing pressure except by reference to potential marginal cost reductions resulting from a merger.
-Farrell & Shapiro make this point explicitly in their initial suggestion of the UPP method:
+Farrell & Shapiro make this point in their advocacy for the UPP method:

 When rivals merge, there are two direct effects on pricing incentives.
 First, the merging firms no longer compete with each other to attract customers: this generically encourages higher prices.
 Second, the firms' assets can now be managed jointly to achieve efficiencies: this can lower marginal costs, encouraging lower prices.

 Joseph Farrell & Carl Shapiro, Antitrust Evaluation of Horizontal Mergers: An Economic Alternative to Market Definition, 10 B.E.
 J. Theoretical Econ., March 2010, art.
 9, 1, 6.

 - Joseph Farrell & Carl Shapiro, Antitrust Evaluation of Horizontal Mergers: An Economic Alternative to Market Definition, 10 B.E.
 J. Theoretical Econ., March 2010, art.
 9, 1 (2010)

 - Gregory J. Werden, A Robust Test for Consumer Welfare Enhancing Mergers Among Sellers of Differentiated Products, 44 J. Indus.
 Econ.
 409 (1996)